usuaero/MachUpX/docs/source/creating_input_files.md

 >>>>
 >>>>**"blending_distance" : float, optional**
 >>>>>The non-dimensional AC-locus blending distance to be used in the Reid corrections.
 Defaults to 0.25.
 Note that any blending distance less than the default is considered by Reid to be numerically sensitive.
+>>>>
+>>>>**"wing_ID" : int, optional**
+>>>>>ID of the wing this wing segment belongs to.
+This is only needed if the Reid corrections are being used.
+This is not the same as the ID of the wing segment that this wing segment connects to.
+Rather, this parameter is used to group wing segments into contiguous wings that share a single locus of aerodynamic centers.
+This is required for the general implementation of numerical lifting-line.
+If this is not specified, MachUpX will assume this wing segment is isolated in space, except from its mirror image if the two halves are contiguous.
+Must be positive and should start at 0.
+Defaults to None.
 >>>
 >>>**"control_surface" : dict, optional**
 >>>>Defines a control surface on the trailing edge of the wing segment.
 Uses Phillips' approximations for trailing-edge flaps (Mechanics of Flight, ed.
 2, Ch.
 1.7).